Estimated reading time: 6 minutes

 Payday Loans, Easy Money = Big Problems

-We have all run into situations where we need fast, easy money and if you have no access to a financial institution or a credit card where do you go?
+We have all run into situations where we need fast, easy money, and if you have no access to a financial institution or a credit card, where do you go?

-When I was married, money got tight pretty quick when my husband got hurt at work while I was on maternity leave.
-Bills were falling behind and every week just seemed like a struggle to get through.
 Money was always on my mind as I was always figuring out how I was going to buy diapers and milk, and pay the phone bill, among everything else.
-One day my husband suggested a payday loan and looking back now I wish he hadn’t.

-The Internet makes almost everything easy these days, including getting a loan.
-If you have online banking and your pay is direct deposited, getting a payday loan online is as easy as filling in an application, stating your personal information, employer and how much money you make.
+In that case, getting a payday loan online is as easy as filling in an application, stating your personal information, employer, and how much money you make.

-It’s too easy actually and depending which company you are dealing with and your bank, you may have the money as soon as 30 minutes up to 48 hours after being approved.
-This money is deposited directly in your bank account.
+It’s too easy, and depending on which company and bank you are dealing with, you may have the money as soon as 30 minutes up to 48 hours after being approved.

-When things got stressful, I will admit I was not always thinking clearly and this sounded great!
-Minimal effort was required and it provided a little financial relief which unfortunately didn’t last long.
+Minimal effort was required, and it provided a little financial relief, which unfortunately didn’t last long.

 Payday Loan Costs